 Staying in the city centre

-If you’re going for some shopping in A Coruña, location is everything.
+If you’re planning to go shopping in A Coruña, the location is everything.

 We wish you a great trip!